-Colonel Beauford uses the SARSAT satellite system as a Navigator for Air and Ground Search & Rescue with the US Air Force Auxiliary.
-She applied for Teacher in Space.
+Colonel Beauford uses the SARSAT satellite system as a Navigator for Air & Ground Search & Rescue with the US Air Force Auxiliary.
+She applied to be an astronaut for the Teacher in Space Program.
 Her saying is "America needs SPACE to GROW!"

 To paraphrase the great Groucho Marx, “Charlie was born at a very young age.”
 Charlie is a self-described science nerd and a sci-fi geek, never finding a dull scientific conference or a sci-fi convention.

 Charlie attended some of the finest coastal schools in the Carolinas and has a background is in Marine Biology, Environmental Studies, and natural Hazard Preparedness.

 Charlie has worked in extensively in environmental consulting (where he fed generations of mosquitoes while walking through swamps) and academia where he studied coastal erosion, and natural disaster impacts (he also managed to put Star Wars action figures into the upper atmospheres, run Godzilla damage estimates, Zombie outbreak models, and Sharknado predictions).
 He currently works in emergency management where he helps the public prepare for Earthquakes, Hurricanes, and other hazards.
 Feel free to check out his Facebook page, https://www.facebook.com/kaijumapping/

 He is happy to share some of his adventures with anyone who buys the first round of margaritas.